Estimating Welfare Effects in a Nonparametric Choice Model: The Case of School Vouchers

-i.e. the image of the set $\mathbf{A}$ under the function $\theta_A$.
-In the following proposition, we show that when $\mathbf{A}$ is connected and non-empty, the closure of this set is equal to an interval, where the endpoints can be characterized as solutions to two finite dimensional optimization problems. \begin{proposition} If $\mathbf{A}$ is empty then by definition $\Theta_A$ is empty; whereas, if $\mathbf{A}$ is connected and non-empty, then the closure of $\Theta_A$ is given by $[\underline{\theta}_{A}, \bar{\theta}_{A}]$, where
+In the following proposition, we show that when $\mathbf{A}$ is connected and non-empty, the closure of $\Theta_A$ is equal to an interval, where the endpoints can be characterized as solutions to two finite-dimensional optimization problems. \begin{proposition} If $\mathbf{A}$ is empty then by definition $\Theta_A$ is empty; whereas, if $\mathbf{A}$ is connected and non-empty, then the closure of $\Theta_A$ is given by $[\underline{\theta}_{A}, \bar{\theta}_{A}]$, where

 \end{proposition}